How to Install ELM327 Bluetooth OBD Scanner on Windows

 Enter the pairing code:

 Pair code: 1234

 Once it's paired, the wizard will display COM port numbers:

 Write down the number of the Outgoing COM port.
 You will need it later to configure the OBD software.

 STEP 4: Launch OBD Software and Connect to Vehicle

 Launch your OBD Software.
 (We recommend TOAD software which is 100% compatible with Bluetooth.)

 Click "Connect" and it should automatically detect your ELM327 Bluetooth device and connect to your car.

-- If OBD software has trouble connecting to your car, then set baud rate of connection to: 9600 or 110.
+If OBD software has trouble connecting to your car, then set baud rate of connection to: 9600 or 110.
 Hopefully the software you're using has this option inside it's Settings.
 For example TOAD software has option to force 9600 bits per second, which instantly fixes random disconnection issues.